wilsab30/Application/yaelittle_bio.md

   </ul>
 end

-def before_and_after_coding_hours</br>
+def before_and_after_coding_hours
   <ul>
     I am a mother of two young, creative, happy, energetic little ones, who make me happy, challenge and inspire me in every aspect of my life. sharing my life with them is a constant loving reminder for me to never stop being playful, never stop asking questions and exploring, and that hands on experience is the best (and most fun!) way to learn.
-I also enjoy cooking, yoga, and exploring new places 🎒.</br>
+I also enjoy cooking, yoga, and exploring new places 🎒.
     </ul>
 end

-def conclusion</br>
+def conclusion
   <ul>
-    Well.. that's on you. and I'm waiting to hear it: yael.fine@yahoo.com</br>
+    Well.. that's on you. and I'm waiting to hear it: yael.fine@yahoo.com
   </ul>
 end